Most Common Home Buyer Questions

 What is the difference between luxury, super luxury, and ultra-luxury condos in NYC?

 The word luxury often gets overused in the NYC market, and it will mean different things to different people.
 Simplified, any luxury home worthy of the name falls into the top 10% of the market transactions.
-Those homes in the top say 1-2% range is considered ultra-luxury homes.
+Those homes in the top say 1-2% range are considered ultra-luxury.

 What is more critical when buying a home in NYC: location or amenities?

-The old real estate adage of “location, location, location” has never lost its glow or sense of truth.
-When looking for a home, location is the most crucial attribute and what you’ll pay.
+The old real estate adage “location, location, location” has never lost its glow or sense of truth.
+When looking for a home, location and what you’ll pay are the most crucial attributes.

 Should I buy a condo or co-op?

 Whether a condo or a co-op is right for you is a personal decision.
-But it essentially comes down to whether you want a new home and is planning to rent it out.
+But it essentially comes down to whether you want a new home and plan to rent it out.
 If you’re going to rent out, you should stick to looking at condos.
 They tend to be a lot more affordable than condos.
-Cop-ops rarely allow sub-leasing, and when they do, there are so many limitations that it’s just not practical.
-But if you’re only looking for a primary home and aren’t concerned about it being new, then a co-op is the best option.
+Cop-ops rarely allow sub-leasing; when they do, there are so many limitations that it’s just not practical.
+But if you’re only looking for a primary home and aren’t concerned about it being new, a co-op is the best option.

 Can all-cash buyers in NYC get better prices?

 Generally, yes, but it depends on the seller.
-If they’re dealing with multiple offers, an all-cash offer will usually be at the top of the list.
+If they deal with multiple offers, an all-cash offer will usually be at the top.
 It means one less step in the process (the mortgage approval) and a reduced chance of something going wrong.
-However, as much as 50% of the Manhattan market is made up of all-cash buyers at any time.
+However, as much as 50% of the Manhattan market comprises all-cash buyers at any time.
 This means the benefits may not translate into lower prices.

 What key things should I consider when buying an NYC home?